 --rm, --revocation-mode <Mode>

 Specify the revocation check mode when verifying the certificate chain.
 By default, the verification process may try to check the certificate status against online Certificate Revocation Lists (CRLs) or Online Certificate Status Protocol (OCSP) responders.
 If these URLs are inaccessible or slow to respond — possibly due to firewall restrictions, then changing the revocation mode can improve verification performance.
-The parameter accepts the following <Mode>
+The parameter accepts the following <Mode> values:

 --sl|--strict-lifetime